amalone341/YARA-L-Work/README.md

   * `Testing`: Rule is pretty consitent but needs some tuning and review of matches to be reliable
   * `Stable` : Tuned rule and needs to look at it if there is a detection and its `high` or `critical`

+## Building Blocks
+These are a set of rules that look for possibly suspicious activty.
+By themselfs they are very noisy but when used in conjuction with each other they might provide good data.
+For example if one hostname is the cause of 3+ unique block rules it is worth investigating.